Thermal Management in High-Density PCB Assembly: LCSC’s Expert Tips for Optimization

 Comparison Single-Sided Copper/Aluminum Substrate Thermoelectric Separation Copper Substrate

 Heat Conduction Mechanism Heat must pass through the insulating layer (thermal conductivity of only 1–18 W/m·K) before reaching the copper or aluminum base.
 The insulating layer limits overall heat dissipation efficiency.
-Heat is directly transferred to the copper base through a thermal conduction boss, bypassing the insulating layer entirely, while FR4 material provides structural support.
+Heat is directly transferred to the copper base through a thermal conduction protrusion, bypassing the insulating layer entirely, while FR4 material provides structural support.
 This design significantly enhances heat dissipation efficiency.

 Summary Due to the thermal limitations of the insulating layer, heat dissipation efficiency is low, making it difficult to meet the cooling demands of high-power chips.
 Direct heat conduction maximizes the thermal advantages of the copper substrate, significantly improving thermal management for high-power chips.